Wetelo/Project-boilerplates-backend/README.md

 ## Before start application
 Directory logs should be created in root folder.
+Directory uploads/public should be created in root folder for file uploading.

 Docker (only for database) can be run with the following command
 ```bash